10 ways to do the Great Barrier Reef in The Whitsundays

 On a Reefsleep with Cruise Whitsundays, not only do you get to camp out reef-style, but you get to spend two days exploring the colourful Hardy Reef and laxing it up on the sundeck.
-Then when the day tours depart the pontoon, only you and eight other guests get to enjoy the solitude and tranquillity of this natural wonder.
+Then when the day tours depart the pontoon, only you and a handful of other guests get to enjoy the solitude and tranquillity of this natural wonder.

 PS.
 At night the reef changes but doesn’t go to sleep, so why not take advantage and go on a night dive?
 (Must be pre-booked.)

-Explore the Whitsundays by paddle when you wind your way through the fringing reefs of Repair Island, Tancred Island and Shute Island on a half-day tour with Salty Dog Sea Kayaking, stopping off at White Rock to make the most of the crystal clear waters (and to go to town on a cheese and fruit platter).
+Explore the Whitsundays by paddle when you wind your way through the fringing coral reefs and explore nearby tropical islands on a half-day tour with Salty Dog Sea Kayaking, stopping off at White Rock to make the most of the crystal clear waters (and to go to town on a cheese and fruit platter).

 Don’t want the fun to end there?
 Why not make it a full day where you’ll kayak on to Sandy Bay at South Molle Island for some more beach and snorkel time.

 Make like Sebastien and relish life under the sea when you learn to dive on the Great Barrier Reef!